Skip to main content

 Explore case

 This case sought to access documentation on licences for the export of military goods to the UAE and Saudi Arabia from 2017–2020 under an ‘ordinary’ administrative procedure.
 The claimants argued the government had acted in violation of Spanish rules on transparency.
 The High Court dismissed this, upholding the classified nature of the requested information.
-An appeal is pending before the Supreme Court.
+The Supreme Court upheld the High Court’s ruling on appeal.

 Timeline